sillsdev/TheCombine/docs/user_guide/docs/goals.md

 ![Character Inventory character panel](images/characterInventoryPanel.png){ .center }

-The middle of the panel shows up to 5 example vernaculars in which the character occurs, highlighting the character in each occurrence.
+The middle of the panel shows up to 5 example vernacular forms in which the character occurs, highlighting the character in each occurrence.

 At the top of the panel are three buttons for designating whether the character should be included in the vernacular language's character inventory: "ACCEPT", "UNDECIDED", and "REJECT".
 Pressing any of these buttons will update the